openhab/openhab-docs/configuration/rules-dsl.md

 - `receivedEvent` - implicitly available in every rule that has a channel-based trigger.
 - `triggeringChannel` - implicitly available in every rule that has a channel-based trigger.
 - `triggeringThing` - implicitly available in every rule that has a thing-based trigger.
-- `previousStatus` - implicitly available in every rule that has a thing-based trigger.
+- `previousThingStatus` - implicitly available in every rule that has a thing-based trigger.
-- `newStatus` - implicitly available in every rule that has a thing-based trigger.
+- `newThingStatus` - implicitly available in every rule that has a thing-based trigger.

 {: #return}